 London.
 2027.
 An ordinary woman discovers she is capable of extraordinary things.
 When Lexi finds out people are being coerced into genocide by stealth, she vows to take on the sinister corporation behind the ultimate Rockstar Ending.

-The first novel in this terrifyingly plausible dystopian series will get you thinking about the social and political issues that will dominate the decade.
+The first novel in this terrifyingly plausible dystopian series will get you thinking about the social and political issues that dominate the 2020s.

 Highly original, macabre and very funny – The Orwell Society

 If her predictions come true, we’re all in deep trouble – Christopher Fowler

 If you like Black Mirror, The Handmaid’s Tale or the Nineteen Eighty-Four, then you’ll love this book.

 Prequel novella – available free to readers who register here.